pepmartinez/keuss/README.md

 })
 ```

-where 'opts' is an object containing default values for queue creation, plus the following backend-dependent values:
+where 'opts' is an object containing default values for queue creation (such as pollInterval, signaller or stats), plus the following backend-dependent values:
 * backend *mongo*
    * url: mongodb url to use, defaults to `mongodb://localhost:27017/keuss`
 * backends *redis-list* and *redis-oq*